ibm-cloud-docs/netezza/timetravel/createalter_timetravel.md

 To alter a temporal table to nontemporal, set **retention time interval** to 0.

 1. Log in to the web console as described in [Getting started with the web console](/docs/netezza?topic=netezza-getstarted-console).
-1. Alter your table as described in
+1. Alter your table as described in [Updating retention time interval for tables](/docs/netezza?topic=netezza-create-tables#updating_retention_db).

 When you set **retention time interval** to 0, you cannot run time travel queries and you do not have access to historical rows for that table anymore.
 You can reclaim some or all of the now inaccessible historical rows in the table with **GROOM TABLE**.

-### Altering nontemporal tables to temporal with the command-line
+### Altering nontemporal tables to temporal with the web console
 {: #convertingtemporal_wc_tt}

 To alter a nontemporal table to temporal, set **retention time interval** to a nonzero value.

+1. Log in to the web console as described in [Getting started with the web console](/docs/netezza?topic=netezza-getstarted-console).
+1. Alter your table as described in [Updating retention time interval for tables](/docs/netezza?topic=netezza-create-tables#updating_retention_db).

 If you first disabled your temporal table and then converted the same table to a temporal table, you do not have access to the prior historical rows for that table.
 Historical data is collected when rows are deleted or updated after the table is converted to temporal.
 {: important}